 Additionally, glycyrrhizin from licorice may help inhibit fibrosarcoma and lung cancer.

-Licorice, particularly its active compound glycyrrhizin, has shown potential in the treatment of HIV/AIDS.
+Licorice, particularly its active compound glycyrrhizin, has shown potential in boosting immunity.

 Although the results are promising, further research is needed to confirm the effectiveness and safety of licorice as a complementary treatment for HIV/AIDS.
 It is crucial for individuals to consult healthcare providers before incorporating it into their treatment plans.